World Camp

 Anna Angelova | BULGARIA

-Anna grew up in a small town in Northern Bulgaria where the lively local festivities (sabors)
+Anna grew up in a small town in Northern Bulgaria where the lively local festivities (sabors) and traditional ceremonies kindled her interest

-and traditional ceremonies kindled her interest in folklore at an early age.
-Anna’s dance adventures started when she joined the town’s
+in folklore at an early age.
+Anna’s dance adventures started when she joined the town’s folk dance ensemble where she learned from

-folk dance ensemble where she learned from esteemed choreographers and performed along experienced dancers throughout her youth years.
+esteemed choreographers and performed along experienced dancers throughout her youth years.

-A unique experience that unlocked passion and appreciation for the greater Balkan magic, and beyond.
-The 8 years Anna spent performing with Collage on local and national stages were instrumental for her growth as a dancer - from professional attitude to stage presence to
+Anna spent performing with Collage on local and national stages were instrumental for her growth as a dancer – from professional attitude

-polished style to authentic connection with our ancestors through Ahmet’s vibrant choreographies.
+to stage presence to polished style to authentic connection with our ancestors through Ahmet's vibrant choreographies.

-TO CONTACT ANNA ANGELOVA: anniangelova@gmail.com
+TO CONTACT ANNA ANGELOVA : [email protected]

 Picture